tobigithub/Coursera-Data-Science-Specialization/sub/Exercise-paper.md

 ```

 #### Partition data
-There are 217 cases in the training data.
+There are 19622 cases in the training data.
 The data will be split into a training set (70%) and test set(30%).
-The testing set contains just `nrow (testing)` cases and won't be used in this paper.
+The testing set contains just 20 cases and won't be used in this paper.

 ```r